kadas-albireo/kadas-albireo.github.io/manual/src/en/settings.md

 **_Snapping_** honours all nodes of vector geometries in the map.

+## Ignore system font scaling

+The display settings of the operating system may allow to set a font scaling factor.
+This may result in KADAS appearing with an oversized UI.
+Checking this checkbox will make KADAS ignore the operating system font scaling factor.

 ## <a name="sec5"></a>Plugin manager

 The **_Plugin Manager_** lists available KADAS plugins from pre-configured repos and allows the user to install and remove these.